The Cost of Selling A Business in Palm Beach County

 Seller Should Wait Before Incurring Costs

 The role of an attorney or an accountant in a business deal generally should be very limited until and unless the seller and the buyer have a meeting of the minds as to the purchase price and basic framework of a deal.
-The general rule of thumb is that neither an attorney nor an accountant is needed until a Letter of Intent (LOI) is signed.
-At that point, the seller will know that there is a serious and qualified buyer in place who has signed a written document (the LOI) containing the salient points of the deal.
+The general rule of thumb is that neither an attorney nor an accountant is needed until after a Letter of Intent (LOI) is signed.
+At that point, the seller will know that there is a serious and qualified buyer in place who has signed a written document containing the salient points of the deal.
 There is typically no need to incur pointless costs on an attorney or an accountant until this occurs.

-Paying the Landlord An Assignment Fee When Selling Your Business
+Paying the Landlord An Assignment Fee

 - Some commercial leases contain various assignment fee clauses whereby the current tenant (or seller of the business) pays the landlord a ‘transfer’ or ‘assignment’ fee in order to transfer the lease to the new tenant (or the buyer of the business).